PS 110 Introduction to Psychology 3 CR

 PS 211 Human Sexuality 3 CR

 An in-depth analysis of issues relating to human sexuality, including historical perspectives and their significance, research evaluation, gender identity, communication, sexual response and sexual dysfunction and its treatment.
-Prerequisite: PS 110 or PS 101 or PS 103
+Prerequisite: PS 110

 PS 212 Abnormal Psychology 3 CR

 Examines mental disorders or psychopathology, including possible causal factors of these disorders.
 The major classifications of disorders studied include both disorders primarily diagnosed during childhood, such as autism/autism spectrum disorders, attention deficit/hyperactivity disorder, and mental retardation, as well as disorders commonly diagnosed in adulthood, such as mood disorders, anxiety disorders, personality disorders, schizophrenia, etc. Prerequisite: PS 110

 PS 215 Social Psychology: Interpersonal Factors 3 CR

 Shows how people are affected by the persons around them.
 Topics include person perception, first impressions, interpersonal attraction, nonverbal communication, romantic love, prejudice, stereotyping, aggression, conformity, obedience and environmental influences on behavior.
 Prerequisite: PS 110

 PS 220 Drugs: Use and Abuse in Contemporary Society 3 CR